webtrees/webtrees.github.io/download/modules.md

 ### Descendants Chart - by MagicSunday - `2.0` - `2.2` - [website](https://github.com/magicsunday/webtrees-descendants-chart)

-This module provides an alternative version for the webtrees descendants chart, this module uses the D3JS library to render an attractive descendants chart capable to display up to 25 generations.
+An alternative to the built-in webtrees descendants chart.
+Built with D3.js, it renders an attractive, interactive chart of up to 25 generations with pan and zoom, configurable colours and PNG/SVG export.

 ----------